amstoner/machinelearning/project.md

 This report went through a machine learning exercise to predict the category different barbell lifting methods fell into.
-The random forest model was fitted with high accuracy, which makes us confident that the predictions for the test period are robust.
+The random forest model was fitted with high accuracy and low out of sample error, which makes us confident that the predictions for the test period are robust.
 The distribution of the exercise categories is similar to that of the training period, which is also reassuring.
 Although a random forest was fitted here, it is possible that other types of models can predict the results with a higher accuracy.